erik-smit/erik-smit.github.io/_posts/2025-08-27-claude-code-vs-protohackers.md

 # Claude Code vs. Protohackers

-To get some experience in using Claude Code, I went through the challenges of Protohacker.
+To get some experience in using Claude Code, I went through the challenges of Protohackers.
 This is with Sonnet 4 for daily use, with the $20/month subscription.
 Every time I copy-pasted the challenge into a file `specs.txt` and told Claude Code to go.
 Here are my results.